The Evans Connection Part 1: The Minoans Discovered

 It would be a bold man, or a very silly one, who would challenge Sir Arthur’s opinion.

 As Currelly’s words suggest, Sir Arthur Evans was the single most influential person to have shaped modern understanding of the Minoan civilisation.
-A wealthy English archaeologist, it was Evans who excavated the ‘palace’ at Knossos on Crete, and who adopted the term ‘Minoan’ to describe the Bronze Age people who had lived there and elsewhere on Crete.
+A wealthy English archaeologist, it was Evans who excavated the ‘palace’ at Knossos on Crete, and who coined the term ‘Minoan’ to describe the Bronze Age people who had lived there and elsewhere on Crete.
 Evans was considered the expert, with experience of the material and a good eye for detail.

 I suppose over 90 per cent of all objects found in Crete have been in his hands for examination, and the then director of the National Museum of France said to me years ago, “When Evans says a thing, I accept it without question.”

-(letter from Currelly to Simpson 6th November 1935)
+letter from C.T.
+Currelly to L.J.
+Simpson 6th November, 1935

 Archaeology is not an exact science.
 Material remains might be objective evidence about an ancient civilisation, but this evidence must be interpreted, and this cannot be a neutral and objective activity.
 All interpretation of archaeological evidence is coloured by preconceptions and contemporary experience.
-In recent years more self-reflexive examinations of Sir Arthur Evans have shown that he was very much a product of his time, influenced by his family background and his own personal, academic and political experiences.
+In recent years more self-reflexive examinations of Sir Arthur Evans have shown that he was very much a product of his time, influenced by his family background and his own personal, academic, and political experiences.
 I will explore some of these here.

 Background & Influences

 The Evans family had been interested in archaeology for generations.
-Arthur Evans’ grandfather ran a school for boys and was a keen collector of books, coins and fossils found at local sites with his sons.
-John Evans, father of Arthur Evans, had no university degree, but was so ambitious and intelligent that soon after Arthur was born in 1851 he owned a successful paper mill business, as well as being a well-respected scholar, specializing in numismatics and the archaeology of early Britain.
+Arthur Evans’ grandfather ran a school for boys and was a keen collector of books, coins, and fossils found at local sites with his sons.
+John Evans, father of Arthur Evans, had no university degree, but was so ambitious and intelligent that soon after Arthur was born in 1851 he owned a successful paper mill business, as well as being a well-respected scholar specializing in numismatics and the archaeology of early Britain.
 John’s approach to the new ‘science’ of archaeology owed much to his interest in geology.
 Geologists were acknowledging for the first time just how ancient the earth truly was, and recognizing the significance of geological stratigraphy in determining the different phases of development.
 This new approach had implications for both the history of the earth, and of early man, proving that there was a prehistoric period of evolution, in contrast to the commonly-accepted biblical explanation of the creation of the earth.
 It was to tie into the world of natural sciences when Charles Darwin published his theory of evolution The Origin of the Species in 1859.

 Portrait of Sir Arthur Evans set up at Knossos (photo K. Cooper, 2011)

 Arthur Evans himself enjoyed a privileged childhood in this wealthy and intellectual family, although it was marred by his mother’s death when he was just six.
-Evans was well-educated, first at Harrow then at Oxford where he studied Modern History, but he was always seen as being intellectually rebellious and arrogant – this independence of thought, as well as the income from the family business, would later allow him to devote so much energy, time and money to his archaeological work.
+Evans was well-educated, first at Harrow then at Oxford where he studied Modern History, but he was always seen as being intellectually rebellious and arrogant–this independence of thought, as well as the income from the family business, would later allow him to devote so much energy, time, and money to his archaeological work.
 Since his undergraduate years Evans had travelled in the Balkans, an area deeply divided by war as nationalists rebelled against the weakening Ottoman rule.
 The horrors of these struggles made a great impression on him, and he sought to publicise the Balkan political situation, supporting independence.
 He settled for a while in Ragusa (now Dubrovnik) and became a foreign correspondent on the Balkans for the Manchester Guardian, before being forced to leave after being arrested as a suspected spy.
 Back in England, in 1884 he was made Keeper of the Ashmolean Museum, Oxford, where he slowly revolutionized the long-neglected museum and eagerly promoted the importance of the prehistoric Mediterranean in the face of the traditional interests of the academic establishment.
-At this time, British academics focused on the literary texts and artistic remains of Classical Greece and particularly those of democratic Athens of the 5th century BC.
+At this time, British academics focused on the literary texts and artistic remains of Classical Greece and particularly those of democratic Athens of the 5th century BCE.
 The marble sculptures of the Parthenon, brought to England by Lord Elgin in the early 19th century, were admired as the best of Greek artistic achievement.
 This narrow focus on Classical Greece did not interest Evans, who wanted instead to discover earlier phases of the people of the Aegean.

-During much of the 19th century, Greece had not been an area of archaeological exploration, since it was under Ottoman rule and relatively inaccessible to foreign travelers.
+During much of the 19th century Greece had not been an area of archaeological exploration, since it was under Ottoman rule and relatively inaccessible to foreign travelers.
 Instead, archaeological work had concentrated on the Middle East.
 In Egypt, following the explorations by Napolean Bonaparte’s teams of scholars in the late 18th century, the royal pyramids of the Valley of the Kings at Luxor were ‘excavated’ (more treasure hunt than excavation) from the early 19th century, and in 1884 W.M.
 Flinders Petrie began controlled excavations at Tanis.
 Similar discoveries were taking place in the ancient Near East, where the Mesopotamian centres of Nimrud and Ninevah were first excavated in the middle of the 19th century.

 The picture that Evans was to paint of the Minoans as a peaceful civilization which flourished for centuries, was also extremely attractive to his war-weary contemporaries.
-At the beginning of the 20th century Europe had only recently recovered from the effects of the Napoleonic wars, and the Mediterranean and Balkans were still ravaged by conflict between the weakening Ottoman Empire and subject nations struggling to gain independence.
-The disintegration of the Ottoman empire and the shifting balance of power eventually led to the events that sparked off World War I in 1914.
+At the beginning of the 20th century Europe had only recently recovered from the effects of the Napoleonic wars, and the Mediterranean and Balkans were still ravaged by conflict between the weakening Ottoman Empire and their subject nations struggling to gain independence.
+The disintegration of the Ottoman empire and the shifting balance of power eventually led to the events that sparked World War I in 1914.
 Evans had already experienced first-hand the terrible ethnically- and religiously-driven conflict in the Balkans, and again on Crete, and idealistically he hoped his excavation at Knossos could be a place of peace and unity.
-He employed both Muslim and Christian workmen on his excavation, and had them celebrate joint holidays together with games and dances.
+He employed both Muslim and Christian workmen on his excavation and had them celebrate joint holidays together with games and dances.

 Evans’ vision of the Minoan past drew on myths as well as the archaeological remains.
-Although Crete’s prehistoric past remained forgotten until the 20th century (it is unlikely that even the Classical Greeks knew about the reality of the Bronze Age), several ancient Greek myths survived which took place on the island – those of King Minos and Pasiphae, the Minotaur in his labyrinth, Theseus and Ariadne.
+Although Crete’s prehistoric past remained forgotten until the 20th century (it is unlikely that even the Classical Greeks knew about the reality of the Bronze Age), several ancient Greek myths survived which were set on the island – those of King Minos and Pasiphae, the Minotaur in his labyrinth, Theseus and Ariadne.
 To Evans, influenced by contemporary developments in the study of anthropology and mythology, these were evidence of cultural ‘memories’ which preserved remnants of actual events.
 He believed that Knossos was the palace of Minos, although he rationalized the myth by deciding that ‘Minos’ was the hereditary title for every Minoan ruler.
 By describing different artefacts in terms of personalities from myth, such as the ‘bath of Ariadne’ and the ‘throne of Minos’, he brought the archaeological remains to life.

 The ‘throne of Minos’ in the Throne-room at Knossos (photo K. Cooper, 2011)

 Evans was particularly interested in the importance of Ariadne, mythical daughter of Minos.
 She appeared throughout his interpretation of the archaeological evidence either as Queen Ariadne, or as the Great Mother Goddess, who was the central figure in his view of Minoan religion.
-Evans imagined the Minoans as an extraordinarily matriarchal society, in contrast to the more male-dominated Mycenaeans (or Victorians and Edwardians).
+Evans imagined the Minoans as an extraordinarily matriarchal society, in contrast to the more male-dominated Mycenaeans (or Victorians and Edwardians of his own time).
 Some scholars have attributed Evans’ almost obsessive focus on the Great Mother to a reaction to the death of his own mother while he was young, but the idea of a matriarchal society that flourished in the very earliest period of civilisation was also in keeping with theories current in the social sciences in the early 20th century about motherhood and the development of society from an early matriarchal stage of cultural evolution to patriarchal dominance.

 The Discovery of Knossos